carpentries-incubator/lc-litsearchr/_episodes/07-data-frames-matrices-and-lists.md

 ~~~
 ## Let's create a matrix containing the same numbers (1-20) and dimensions (4 rows, 5 columns) by calling the matrix() function.
-We'll store the result in a variable called my_matrix2.
+## We will store the result in a variable called my_matrix2.

 my_matrix2 <- matrix(1:20, nrow = 4, ncol = 5, byrow = FALSE)
 ~~~